-- If you purchase a classic car at an out of state auction, you will need to consider your shipping needs.
+- If you purchase a classic car at an out-of-state auction, you will need to consider your shipping needs.
 Most car shipping companies cover your vehicle if it is damaged while being shipped, but this is something you don’t want to leave to chance.
-Check with the shipping company and your own insurance company to make sure that you are completely covered.

-- Any registered vehicle is required to carry auto insurance and your classic car is no exception.
+- Any registered vehicle is required to carry auto insurance, and your classic car is no exception.
 If you purchase a classic car with the intention of not driving it, you should check your state’s laws regarding storing a registered vehicle.
-Some states do make exceptions for classic cars, but you need to verify this before you forgo necessary insurance.

 - You may want to consider coverage regardless because a classic car has such a high dollar value.